Laguna1989/obsidian_notes/Learnings/books/Taze - Engineer's survival guide.md

 ## 34. Importance of the Culture

-- Pick companies with a culture that you can align to and add your own part to it&lt;
+- Pick companies with a culture that you can align to and add your own part to it.

 ## 35. Ambiguity